College of Arts & Sciences Policies

 Independent Research and Creative Expression

 Students who wish to explore specific topics of inquiry as a result of coursework may take up to 12 semester hours of independent research and creative expression toward graduation.
-To be eligible for independent research and creative expression a student must be a junior or a senior in good academic standing.
+To be eligible for independent research and creative expression, a student must have 45 credits earned and a 3.0 cumulative GPA.
 Only one project can be scheduled per semester for 1-4 credit hours.
-Each independent research and creative expression proposal must be approved by a faculty sponsor, the department chairperson, and the Associate Deans of the College of Arts and Sciences by no later than the third week of the semester in which the project is to be conducted.
+Each independent research and creative expression proposal must be approved by a faculty sponsor, the department chairperson, and the associate dean of the College of Arts and Sciences by no later than the third week of the semester in which the project is to be conducted.
 Planning for independent research and creative expression should begin during the semester before the student registers for the credits.
+Students are limited to one independent study or internship for credit in the same academic term.

 Internships

 Internships are unique opportunities for connecting the skills and theories learned in the classroom to experiences in the workplace.
 They also provide students a chance to explore future career goals while earning academic credit.
 Students may apply up to 8 semester hours of internship toward graduation.
-To be eligible for an internship, a student must be at the junior or senior level and be in good academic standing.
+To be eligible for an internship, a student must have 45 credits earned and a 2.5 cumulative GPA.
 Only one internship can be scheduled during a semester for 1-4 credit hours.
 The number of credits earned is based on departmental policy and the number of hours completed at the internship site.
 Students must work a minimum of 120 hours to earn 3 credits.
-A faculty sponsor, the department internship coordinator, and the Associate Deans of the College of Arts and Sciences must approve the internship by no later than the third week of the semester in which the internship is to be completed.
+A faculty sponsor, the department internship coordinator, and the associate dean of the College of Arts and Sciences must approve the internship by no later than the third week of the semester in which the internship is to be completed.
+Students are limited to one independent study or internship for credit in the same academic term.

 Pass/Fail Grading Option